 Cloud

-Clearing the clouds: Comparing CMMC to other frameworks
+Clearing the Clouds: Comparing CMMC to Other Frameworks

 These days, I spend a lot of time talking to our cloud-based clients about Cybersecurity Maturity Model Certification (CMMC): what it is, why it’s important, and how they can prepare.
-As one of the leading cybersecurity consulting firms and third-party assessment organizations (3PAO), Coalfire’s clients range from small businesses to the largest technology companies in the world; many of whom are offering essential services to the Department of Defense (DoD).
-Our firm conducts compliance assessments across multiple frameworks such as SOC, ISO, HIPAA, HITRUST, PCI, FedRAMP, NIST 800-53, NIST 800-171, DFARS, DoD SRG, and many others.
+As one of the leading cybersecurity consulting firms and third-party assessment organizations (3PAO), Coalfire®’s clients range from small businesses to the largest technology companies in the world; many of whom are offering essential services to the Department of Defense (DoD).
+Our firm conducts compliance assessments across multiple frameworks such as SOC, ISO, HIPAA, HITRUST, PCI, FedRAMP®, NIST 800-53, NIST 800-171, DFARS, DoD SRG, and many others.
 Many of our customers are cloud services providers (CSPs) that undergo multiple audits every year to maintain their security posture and the compliance certifications required to offer services in their various markets.
 To them, the DoD’s new CMMC may just seem like another framework.

 In anticipation of these future requirements, many forward-looking firms are already mapping the security controls they are assessed against each year to the CMMC practices.
 However, if firms rely solely on this approach, the significant nuances and unknowns can lead to pitfalls.
 In order to properly plan for navigating CMMC requirements, it is crucial to understand the differences between some of these security frameworks and what makes CMMC unique.